tversteeg/registers.nvim/README.md

 let g:registers_space_symbol = "." "' ' by default
-let g:registers_register_key_sleep = 1 "0 by default, seconds to wait before closing the window when a register key is pressed let g:registers_show_empty_registers = 0 "1 by default, an additional line with the registers without content let g:registers_trim_whitespace = 1 "0 by default, don't show whitespace at the begin and end of the registers let g:registers_window_border = "single" "'none' by default, can be 'single','double', 'rounded', 'solid', or 'shadow' (requires Neovim 0.5.0+) let g:registers_window_min_height = 10 "1 by default, a minimal height of the window when there is the cursor at the bottom
+let g:registers_register_key_sleep = 1 "0 by default, seconds to wait before closing the window when a register key is pressed let g:registers_show_empty_registers = 0 "1 by default, an additional line with the registers without content let g:registers_trim_whitespace = 0 "1 by default, don't show whitespace at the begin and end of the registers let g:registers_hide_only_whitespace = 1 "0 by default, don't show registers filled exclusively with whitespace let g:registers_window_border = "single" "'none' by default, can be 'none', 'single','double', 'rounded', 'solid', or 'shadow' (requires Neovim 0.5.0+) let g:registers_window_min_height = 10 "3 by default, a minimal height of the window when there is the cursor at the bottom
 ```